 Your domain name is also the key to professional communication with your customers.
 Hosting companies offer email services that allow you to incorporate your domain into your business email address, like email@example.com.

 Using a generic email address for the business is a mistake you should avoid.
 When you choose to communicate with customers from a gmail.com or outlook.com account, for example, you miss out on the chance to project a professional image and leverage the brand power that your business domain carries.

 Another way your domain can help your business is by meshing with your social media marketing efforts.
 An active presence on social media is an effective way to generate interest in your business and drive traffic to your website, which, of course, would not be accessible without a domain name.
 Your branded domain provides a centralized place to send prospects, giving you much more control over your marketing communication than if you relied solely on social media channels.

-We hope this article answered any questions you may have had about the basics of domain name registration.
-It’s one of the easiest steps you’ll take in getting your business online.
-It’s also one of the most important, because your domain is the entry point to your website and a key part of your brand identity.
+We hope this article answered any questions you may have about domain name registration basics.
+It’s one of the easiest steps to get your business online.
+It’s also one of the most important because your domain is the entry point to your website and a key part of your brand identity.

 Be sure to discover more awe-inspiring topics like this by visiting our HostPapa Blog.